-The State of Illinois offers its employees and annuitants health benefits through the State Employees Group Insurance Program.
-Prescription, behavioral health and vision coverage are included at no additional cost when enrolled in health coverage.
+The State of Illinois offers its employees, annuitants and survivors health benefits through the State Employees Group Insurance Program (medical, prescription and behavioral health).
+Vision coverage is included at no additional cost when enrolled in the health coverage.
 With limited exceptions, the State makes monthly contributions toward your health premiums.
-Active employees and annuitants should refer to pages 6-7 for the monthly contribution amounts.
+Active employees, annuitants and survivors should refer to pages 6-7 for the monthly contribution amounts.

-As an employee, annuitant or survivor of the State, you are offered a number of health insurance coverage plans:
+As an employee, annuitant or survivor of the State, you are offered various health insurance coverage options: